 A replacement claim can be submitted if an 835 has been issued and if the claim being replaced has not being voided.
 Replacement claims for outpatient services, day services, or 24-hour services must have the Billing Employer Identification Number.
 The replacement claim must also have two of the following four data elements on each service line and the replacement claim must match the corresponding service lines in the original claim: Procedure code or revenue code (as appropriate), date of service, place of service, and service facility NPI.
+If the replacement criteria are not met, the claim will be denied.

-5.2.35 Voiding Approved Claims
+5.2.37 Voiding Approved Claims